apache/pulsar/site2/docs/cookbooks-retention-expiry.md

   --time -1
 ```

-In the following example, size is not limited and time limit is set to 3 hours.
-The time limit determines the retention result.
+In the following example, the size is not limited and the time limit is set to 3 hours.
+The time limit determines the retention.

 ```shell
 $ pulsar-admin namespaces set-retention my-tenant/my-ns \